 Investing in a CRM is not a minor decision, as it will be a recurring cost for any business.

-Small businesses need sales CRM software to accommodate their unique needs along their growth journey.
-Most CRM tools come with a per-user cost, so growing businesses have to shell out increasing amounts toward the license cost as the team size increases.
+Most Sales CRM tools come with a per-user cost; growing businesses must shell out increasing amounts toward the license cost as the team size increases.

-As a result, small business owners decide to restrict the number of users/licenses, and only a few members of the organization can access the tool.
+As a result, small business owners decide to restrict the number of users/licenses, and only a few organization members can then access the tool.

 This results in a lack of collaboration as most team members don’t have access to the data and conversations on the tool.

-The case with Kylas – Kylas Sales CRM packages for small businesses cost Rs 9,999/month.
+The case with Kylas – Kylas Sales CRM packages for small businesses cost INR 12,999/month.

-Unlike other CRMs, Kylas doesn’t place restrictions on user limits, so no matter how many users you bring to the platform, you end up paying the same.
+Unlike other CRMs, Kylas doesn’t restrict user limits, so you pay the same no matter how many users you bring to the platform.

 Moreover, from a cost perspective, the more users you bring to Kylas, the more the CRM price per user becomes much more affordable.